AbstractSDK/abstract/packages/abstract-sdk/README.md

 # Abstract-SDK

-A helper package to writing Abstract modules.
+A helper package to simplify writing Abstract modules.